Medically Reviewed by Whitney Seltman, OD on November 02, 2021

 Cleaning and Storage

 There are many ways to clean lenses.
 A multipurpose solution lets you clean, rinse, disinfect, and store your lenses.
 Some systems have separate products for cleaning and rinsing.
 "No-rub" solutions say that rinsing alone will clean the lenses, but research suggests that rubbing cleans better.
 With hydrogen peroxide solution you put your lenses in a basket that goes in a cup of solution.
-Never use this solution to rinse your lenses.
+Also, hydrogen peroxide solution will have a red cap, which means never put it directly in your eyes.
+Let the lens soak in the solution for the amount of time specified before putting the lens back in your eyes.

 Water and Lenses Don't Mix